sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/02-integrations/iddm.md

 Options are configured by default and no modification is required.
 You can adjust your search filter to limit the data extraction.

-> If needed, you may change the parameters to correspond to your data structure in Identity Data Manager.
+> If needed, you may change the parameters to correspond to your data structure in Identity Data Management.
 Please keep in mind that the `dc` attribute is required.

 Follow the steps shown in the wizard and complete them.

 ### RadiantOne - Generic LDAP

-This connector is used when connecting to a generic LDAP backend in Identity Data Manager.
+This connector is used when connecting to a generic LDAP backend in Identity Data Management.

 ![RadiantOne - Active Directory datasource configuration](./images/R1-LDAP-datasource-configuration.png)